ScotGovAnalysis/objr/README.md

 ## Installation

-The package can be installed directly from GitHub.
+If you are working within the Scottish Government network, you can install objr in the same way as with other R packages.
+The easiest way to do this is by using the [pkginstaller](https://github.com/ScotGovAnalysis/pkginstaller/tree/main) add-in.
+Further guidance is available on [eRDM](https://erdm.scotland.gov.uk:8443/documents/A42404229/details).

-Note that this method requires the `remotes` package and may not work from within the Scottish Government network.
+Alternatively, objr can be installed directly from GitHub.
+Note that this method requires the remotes package and may not work from within the Scottish Government network.

 ``` r
 remotes::install_github(